mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'true'` Multi-threading is used to search for potential refinements of rules in parallel.
 The following options may be provided using the {ref}`bracket-notation`:

     - `num_preferred_threads` (Default value = `0`) The number of preferred threads.
 Must be at least 1 or 0, if the number of cores available on the machine should be used.
-If not enough CPU cores are available or if multi-threading support is disabled, as many threads as possible will be used.
+If not enough CPU cores are available or if multi-threading support is disabled, as many threads as possible are used.

 - `parallel_statistic_update` (Default value = `'auto'`)